The Medicine Buddha is prominent in most forms of Buddhism.

 “Ancient teachings tell us that merely seeing the Medicine Buddha, or even seeing an image of the Medicine Buddha, or hearing the name of the Medicine Buddha, can confer inconceivable benefits.

-In Tibetan Buddhism, the power of the mind in healing is stressed The deity is sometimes depicted holding myrobalan fruit called dug-bcom, which means “that which renders poison inactive” (Dummer, p.26).
-Dug-bcom is a Tibetan healing symbol and a metaphor for the Three Poisons: desire, hatred and confusion.
+In Tibetan Buddhism, the power of the mind in healing is emphasized.
+The deity is sometimes depicted holding myrobalan fruit called dug-bcom, which means “that which renders poison inactive” (Dummer, p.26).
+Dug-bcom serves as a Tibetan healing symbol and a metaphor for the Three Poisons: desire, hatred, and confusion.
+The significance of this symbolism extends into the philosophy of Tibetan medicine, where healing is not just the removal of symptoms, but a deeper understanding of the emotional roots of illness.
 See source here

 Myrobalan (Tib: A-ru-ra) affects the mind as well as the body.
 It underlines the nature of the Buddha of Healing.
-In the Tibetan medicine, Myrobalan is considered as the universal treatment, which may cure all 404 diseases (2), known in the Tibetan clinical medicine.
+In Tibetan medicine, Myrobalan is considered as the universal treatment, which may cure all 404 diseases known in Tibetan clinical medicine.
+The multifaceted healing properties of Haritaki illustrate its role as not just a remedy but as a transformative agent in one’s spiritual journey.
 Source: http://buddhism.lib.ntu.edu.tw/FULLTEXT/JR-BH/bh117520.htm

 Quote from the Medicine Buddha Sutra: